atreyasha/spp-explainability/docs/develop.md

     2. Dedicated modelling

-        1.  add 2 threads specific arguments to jarvis shell scripts
+        1.  think again about removing binarizer if it limits freedom of model too much

-        2.  attempt to make normalizer dynamically ignore infinities instead of expecting fixed sizes
+        2.  attempt to make normalizer dynamically ignore infinities instead of expecting fixed sizes -\> could be done with a simple normalization routine but would have to work on vectoring code

-        3.  consider adding back elementwise affine transformations for LayerNorm -\> but this could possibly result in dead patterns to be activated which is an illogical result
+        3.  consider adding back elementwise affine transformations for LayerNorm -\> but this could possibly result in dead patterns to be activated which is an illogical result -\> unless we can guarantee that infinity states will always be ignored

         4.  consider using a generic function for batch minima, since this could be dependent on the semiring